Killing of Vivian Strong: James Loder after the verdict

 With all allowance for the difficulties which the board faced in reaching it, we do not believe reinstatement was the right decision.

 After serving at a desk job for many months, on February 1, 1971, Loder was assigned to a patrol cruiser from 6 pm to 2 am in a police district that included Near North Omaha, the location of Strong's shooting.
 The reassignment was made public, and complaints were made to the mayor of Omaha and governor of Nebraska, and Loder was subsequently assigned to patrol the west side of Omaha.

 On Monday, November 29, 1971, Loder was fired by police Chief Richard Andersen for a series of rule infractions, including failure to appear in court to testify as a city witness, misuse of police radio, insubordination to a sergeant, and failure to pass uniform inspection.

 1938 photo from the Logan Fontenelle Housing Project in Omaha, Nebraska.

-Loder was the estranged natural son of Hollywood actress Hedy Lamarr and actor John Loder, both of whom had claimed him as their adopted son.
-Lamarr had done so in 1941, long before marrying Loder, in order to conceal his illegitimacy.
+Loder was the estranged adopted son of Hollywood actress Hedy Lamarr and actor John Loder, both of whom had claimed him as their adopted son.
+A DNA test proved him not to be biologically related to either, as documented in Bombshell: The Hedy Lamarr Story.